uchicago-capp-camp-2025/capp-camp-setup/documents/booster3/booster3.rst

 "drives" and the other person reviews the code as it is written, both people contribute ideas and help with debugging.

-Person B should be the driver, since they had less to do in Part 1.
-**Both partners should contribute suggestions.**
+Person B should drive for this part, since they had less to do in Part 1.  **Both partners should contribute suggestions.**

-For this part, you will be using pair programming to find a few errors similar to those you have seen in previous labs: syntax errors, indentation errors, name errors, etc.
+For this part, your goal is to work together to find a few errors that we added to the code.
+The errors are similar to those you have seen in previous labs: syntax errors, indentation errors, name errors, etc.

 Once the code is working, Person B should create a commit and push it to GitHub.

-Both people should look at the repository on GitHub (see ``https://github.com/uchicago-capp-camp-2025/booster-3-TEAM_NAME``, where ``TEAM_NAME`` is replaced by the team's name).
+Both partners should look at the repository on GitHub (see ``https://github.com/uchicago-capp-camp-2025/booster-3-TEAM_NAME``, where ``TEAM_NAME`` is replaced by the team's name).